tarekyehya/Customer-Personality-Analysis/Customer-Personality/README.md

    - Who are the company's ideal customers?
         - What demographic and behavioral characteristics define these customers?
+          - Domine Knowledge: an ideal customer might have high engagement, high spending, frequent purchases, or high responsiveness to promotions.
    - What are the different customer segments?
         - How can customers be grouped based on similarities in their characteristics?
    - What are the specific needs, behaviors, and concerns of each customer   segment?